Economic and Consumer Psychology (MSc)

 - Knowing yourself (tests, self analysis)

-- Exploring the labour market (a.o. jobs and branches)
+- Exploring the labour market (i.e. jobs and branches)

 - Developing your skills (application skills, work & life skills)